Flavor: Delicate fruit/floral aroma. Substantial, balanced, mildly sweet, buttery/floral character. Soft, complex lingering finish.

 Garden: This garden is located on the west side of the Lishan region, situated directly above a reservoir, and at the top of a ridge.
-It is well managed by a couple with 30 years of High Mountain Tea farming experience.
+It is managed by a couple with 30 years of High Mountain Tea farming experience.

 Harvest: Hand-picked, medium batch, Heping, Taiwan.
-Spring 2018.
+Spring 2020.

 This spring batch of tea was picked about 5 days earlier than scheduled to avoid wet weather that was on its way.
 It was very slightly more oxidized in its processing than a classic Lishan High Mountain Oolong.
 A bit more oxidation results in a more substantial, balanced brew.
 The character of the tea becomes more buttery, sweet, balanced and substantial, as opposed to fresh green with delicate floral notes

 Being harvested a bit early offered more uniform leaf growth, which is more easily processed to produce optimal results.
 Out of 3 days of harvest, we chose that batch that was slightly more oxidized than the other two days — offering a very full flavored brew that strikes a fine balance between fresh green spring and softened fruity notes in its flavor profile.
 You can watch our tasting video for the full details.

 In a word, we think it's the best batch of Lishan tea that we've had in the last few years!
 Unfortunately, a frost that hit early in the growing season, along with the early harvest time have impacted the yield.
 We have a very limited amount of Lishan spring tea to share.
 So we suggest you get your share before it's gone!